MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/olap-cubes-mps.md

  In this example, the Incident dimension contains data, such as the status of the incident and the target resolution time.
 However, there's no native measure that calculates the number of incidents that exceeded the target resolution time, although this type of data is very useful for a systems administrator.
 You can create this scenario using a named calculation and aggregate the data so that a custom measure can target the new attribute and then present the information to an end-user.

  Remember that Service Manager supports only NamedCalculation targeting dimensions.
-NamedCalculation cannot target facts.
+NamedCalculation can't target facts.
 The following table describes named calculation attributes.

 |Attribute|Required|Values|Definition|
 |---------------|--------------|------------|----------------|